hallotype/DiacriticsWorkflow/readme.md

 Ccedilla = C+cedilla@bottom
 Egrave = E+grave@top
 …
+Dcaron = D+caron@top
+dcaron = d+caronslovak@right   # <- construction is different for lowercase
+…
 ```

-The glyphConstruction are stored in the font.lib.
+The GlyphConstruction are stored in the font.lib.
 The font is in charge of what diacritics are important for the project.

-### glyphConstructionEditor
+### Editor

 ![screenshot](images/screenGlyphConstrEditor.png)